 Template GDPR (PPNs) are available on the GDPR in the BMA resources section.
-The hubpage also contains information on the regulation and hosts a suite of resources and blogs to help guide members, including a new GDPR webinar to help practices prepare.
+The hubpage also contains information on the regulation and hosts a suite of resources and blogs to help guide members.
 Click here to download more information: https://www.bma.org.uk/advice/employment/ethics/confidentiality-and-health-records/general-data-protection-regulation-gdpr/gdpr-and-practice-privacy-notices-ppns

 - Mandatory appointment of a Data Protection Officer (DPO) for all public authorities

 - A requirement to demonstrate compliance with the new law